GreatCowBASIC/Help/output/md/ssd1306_controllers.md

 you microcontroller requires sufficient RAM to support the selected mode of GLCD operation.

+Performance of the SSD1306 has been validated at 16Mhz and 400Hz I2C
+baud.
+Using other frequencies should be fully tested.

 ``` screen
     'An I2C configuration
     #include <glcd.h>